-The Final EIS found that the effects of construction on air quality would be short-term (4.1 years), direct, and adverse, and hazardous air pollutants and greenhouse gas total emissions would be well below the major source status thresholds for permitting requirements.
+The Final EIS found that the effects of construction on air quality could last approximately 4.1 years, the expected duration of the construction period, and that direct, and adverse, and hazardous air pollutants and greenhouse gas total emissions would be below the major source status thresholds for permitting requirements.
 Air quality effects during project operations would be comparable to current conditions.
-The Final EIS presented an evaluation of the effects of project construction and operation of the enlarged reservoir (section 5.13).
-Short-term, direct air quality effects for the project would be related primarily to construction activities.
+The Final EIS presented an evaluation of the air quality effects of project construction and operation of the enlarged reservoir (section 5.13).
+Temporary, direct air quality effects for the project would be related primarily to construction activities.
 Construction emissions include exhaust emissions from heavy-duty construction equipment, exhaust emissions from construction workers' vehicles and delivery vehicles, and fugitive dust emissions.